openstack-archive/sahara/doc/source/userdoc/features.rst

 Currently user can only enable/disable Swift for a Hadoop cluster.
 But there is a blueprint about making Swift access more configurable: https://blueprints.launchpad.net/sahara/+spec/swift-configuration-through-rest-and-ui

-Currently this feature is supported only by :doc:`vanilla_plugin`.

 Cinder support
 --------------
-This feature is supported only by :doc:`vanilla_plugin`.

 Cinder is a block storage service that can be used as an alternative for an ephemeral drive.
 Using Cinder volumes increases reliability of data which is important for HDFS service.

 User can set how many volumes will be attached to each node in a Node Group and the size of each volume.